MikeGbe/geoprocessing_toolkit/README.md

-# GeoSpatial_Scripts
+# Geo-Scripting Lab

-Collection of Python scripts utilizing open source geospatial packages
+A collection of Python and SQL tools for geospatial analysis.